HONG KONG DISNEYLAND

 BUSES FROM DISNEYLAND TO NEW TERRITORIES

-On Sundays and public holidays only there are services from Disneyland to Tuen Mun Railway Station (R33) and Tseun Wan Railway Station, Shatin Central Bus Station and Tai Wai Railway Station (R42), departing about 20 minutes after the fireworks display.
+On Saturdays, Sundays and public holidays services operate from Disneyland to Tuen Mun Railway Station (R33) and Tseun Wan Railway Station, Shatin Central Bus Station and Tai Wai Railway Station (R42), departing about 20 minutes after the fireworks display.
+The Monday to Friday service of these routes was withdrawn from 2nd January 2018.

 “DISNEYLAND SHUTTLE” BUS R8 FOR CONNECTIONS TO AIRPORT AND OTHER ROUTES

-Citybus/Long Win jointly-operated route R8 (fare HK$7) provides a shuttle service between the Lantau Link Toll Plaza and Disneyland daily from 06-00 to midnight at intervals of 10/20 minutes.
+Citybus/Long Win jointly-operated route R8 provides a shuttle service between the Lantau Link Toll Plaza and Disneyland daily from 06-00 to midnight at intervals of 10/20 minutes.
 Journey time is approx 15 minutes.
 The Lantau Link Toll Plaza is served by all franchised bus routes operating between Hong Kong International Airport, Kowloon, Hong Kong Island and the New Territories.
-When connecting to bus R8 at Lantau Link Toll Plaza from any A-prefix airport bus route and paying fare with Octopus Card, the journey on bus R8 is free.
-See “Airport Bus Services"
+When connecting to bus R8 at Lantau Link Toll Plaza from any Citybus "Cityflyer" A-prefix airport bus route and paying fare with Octopus Card, the journey on bus R8 is free.
+When connecting from any Long Win Airbus E -prefix airport bus route a HK$3 discount is allowed when using Octopus Card and when using Citybus or Long Win E-prefix routes HK$1 Octopus discount applies.
+See “Airport Bus Services".

 R8 Disneyland Shuttle Bus at Hong Kong Disneyland Public Transport Interchange.
 The service is jointly operated by Long Win Bus Co and Citybus and is a circular route connecting Disneyland with the Lantau Link Toll Plaza for bus connections with the airport and many districts of Hong Kong, Kowloon and the New Territories